GemTalk/Rowan/cypress/Cypress-GemStone.package/CypGsLoadedMethod.class/README.md

-PackagesForMethods maps GsNMethods to Packages that they are in.
-Normally, only extension methods are so mapped, other methods are taken as being in the package that their class is in.
+The MethodRegistry maps GsNMethods to LoadedMethods.